Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 Ad personam immunity

 However, all of this might have been taken seriously much earlier.
 Senator Marcello Dell’Utri, who had received a nine-year jail term at the first instance, went on trial for an appeal in 2009, and Gaspare Spatuzza testified in that case.
-More than 200 international journalists as well as all the main Italian media were present at the hearing in Milan.
+More than 200 international journalists and all the main Italian media were present at the hearing in Milan.
 On radio and television stations in Italy, the gangster’s testimony was carried live.

 For the rest, there have been many acquittals, but they have also occurred because of the so-called ad personam laws, which Berlusconi, as the head of the government and the political majority, had voted through parliament specifically for the occasion.

 These laws included ones that changed the statute of limitations or shielded high state officials from judicial investigations.
 It was something that had never occurred in Italy throughout the republic.
 It sparked a bitter conflict with the opposition that tore the nation apart until the demise of the final Berlusconi-led administration in 2011.
 Fighting for these regulations, so privately needed for Silvio, was his political mark, which was present also in the negotiations with Giorgia Meloni and Salvini in 2022.
-Fighting for his own interest, even if accompanied with populist narrative, was always at the forefront of his activity.
+Fighting for his own interest, even if accompanied by populist narrative, was always at the forefront of his activity.

 More to follow…